-The MeshNet Environmental Sensor spends most if it's time in sleep mode; it wakes up to take readings, send data and see if any packets are in the queue to be received.
+The Weatherproof Sensor spends most if its time in sleep mode; it wakes up to take readings, send data and see if any packets are in the queue to be received.
 Battery life can be maximized by reading/sending the sensor data as infrequently as possible.
 Battery life is highly variable on a number of parameters.

 - 1. How often data is read/sent. - 2.
 Number of external sensors connected.
 Reading the 2nd and/or 3rd external sensor is more energy efficient through the use of the 'Skip ROM' function. - 3.
 Extreme temperatures reduce the useful life of the battery. - 4.
 If the sensor is sending data through a repeater, battery life will be reduced because the sensor has to wait longer for the acknowledgment. - 5.
 If the sensor has to reconnect to the controller frequently, battery life will be reduced.
 This happens when the signal is low or there is interference. - 6.
+Channel hopping - 7.
 The battery chemistry will affect the performance.
-Lithium batteries will provide substantially better performance especially in cold environments. - 7.
-Discrete input should be open (high) in its normal state when battery powered.
-Connecting the input to ground introduces 15.8 microAmps of flow occurs which is approximately 10x sleep current.
+Lithium batteries will provide substantially better performance especially in cold environments.